bbuck/dragon-mud/CONTRIBUTING.md

 are short lived and designed to provide a mechanism for moving work between the two working branches.

-First and foremost are feature branches.
+First and foremost are feature branche.
 Any work done for new features _will always be done inside a feature branch_.
 I make no exceptions here.
 I will reject pull requests that are not originating from a feature branch and targeting **develop**.
 All feature branches must always be up to date with **develop**.
 Feature